alirezarabie/test-resume/README.md

 1. download the project and go its directory
 2. run "npm install"
 3. run "npm run dev"
+4. open your browser and go to "http://localhost:5173"

 # to build